 - Financial reconciliation

 External partners see exactly what they need without email relays.
-When a supplier logs in to review a claim, they see the customer photos, purchase details, Swoon's initial assessment, and any relevant history, all in one place.
+When a supplier logs in to review a claim, they see customer photos, purchase details, Swoon's initial assessment, and any relevant history, all in one place.
 This eliminates the "I need more information" delay loop.

 It also creates accountability.
-When a supplier denies a claim, they must reference specific evidence or policy reasons.
+When a supplier denies a claim, they have to reference specific evidence or policy reasons.
 No more vague "insufficient evidence" rejections.